CPS LIVES CRITIQUE AND CONVERSATION

 featuring Marzena Abrahamik, Justin Schmitz, & Matt Siber

-Join us at Filter Space or online via Zoom for for a night of critique and conversation with CPS Lives.
+Join CPS Lives online via Zoom for a night of critique and conversation.
 CPS Lives photographers invite the larger Chicago photography community to join them as they share works-in-progress created during their time as residents in various Chicago Public Schools.

 This critique will feature Marzena Abrahamik, Justin Schmitz, and Matt Siber, as they reflect on both the beauty and challenges of photographing Chicago public schools during a pandemic.
 They will dissect and reminisce on the past school year, touching on the importance of photographing youth and empty school spaces during the pandemic, and what will change going forward.
 Audience participation is encouraged in the review and critique.